 Loans with a guarantor sit in the middle between secured and unsecured because on the one hand, they are unsecured with no collateral needed to be put down or at risk of repossession.
 However, you cannot be eligible unless you have some form of security (the extra person to be your guarantor) so this makes is secured to a degree.
 Hence, it kind of falls in the middle.

-A secured loan requires you to have a valuable asset that you can put towards your loan such as a car, property or valuable item like jewelry or art.
+A secured loan requires you to have a valuable asset that you can put towards your loan such as a car, property or valuable item like jewellery or art.
 There are some secured products where you require a good credit score such as borrowing for a mortgage.
 However, there are some products like logbook loans which are better suited for those with bad credit rather than and are only available to them because they have something that can put down as collateral.

 For unsecured lending, the individual should ideally have a good credit score or regular income so that they can repay their loan.
 The lender wants to see that the borrower has some financial stability and therefore should be able to make their repayments on time.
 If the applicant has a poor credit rating, they may increase their chances of being funded by adding a guarantor with good credit to their application or perhaps they will be charged higher rates to reflect the extra risk involved.